 AmaWaterways has other characteristics that make it a good option on the premium end of river cruising.
 Read on to see if AmaWaterways is the river cruise line for you.

-If you'd rather take a hike than lounge around, we have good news.
-AmaWaterways has struck up a partnership with 'active travel' tour provider, Backroads, to offer expert-led cycling shore excursions on selected cruises.
-The shore excursions will include multiple expert trip leaders, custom titanium bicycles, support vans and flexible itineraries with a range of cycling routes ideal for all abilities.
-The partnership rolled out on 20 Danube itineraries in 2015, and will expand to the line's other routes in Europe and Asia in 2016.
+If you'd rather take a hike or a long bike ride than lounge around, AmaWaterways is an excellent choice.
+The line has a full range of “active” excursions, with one available in every port.
+The ships also carry Wellness Hosts, who lead exercise classes (Champagne yoga, anyone) and shoreside bike rides.
+For those looking for even more exercise, AmaWaterways has a partnership with 'active travel' tour provider, Backroads, to offer expert-led cycling, hiking and walking cruises.
+These challenging cruises feature multiple expert trip leaders, custom titanium bicycles, support vans and flexible itineraries with a range of cycling routes ideal for all abilities.
+The partnership has been going since 2015 and now encompasses itineraries in both Europe and Asia.

-With the number of amenities AmaWaterways offers onboard, the generously sized and well-furnished cabins and the included shore excursions and drinks, AmaWaterways is not geared toward the budget traveler (although you do get value for the price).
+With the number of amenities AmaWaterways offers onboard, the generously sized and well-furnished cabins and the included shore excursions and drinks, AmaWaterways is not geared toward the budget traveler (although you do get lots of value for the price).
+With that being said...

 While it’s on the premium end of river cruising, AmaWaterways isn’t the most luxurious line available either.
 Gratuities, for example, are separate from the fare, and you’ll pay for drinks ordered outside meals and Happy Hour.
 Although dining is overall very good – there are lots of choices to accommodate a variety of food allergies and preferences – it’s not always as innovative or as full as luxury ingredients as some others.
 Service is friendly and prompt, but there are no butlers onboard.
 If you’re looking for these extra pampering touches, there are other lines – with higher price tags, generally – that might better suit.